QUESTION: Can HOAs legally contribute to CAI's buck-a-door program?

 Through the buck-a-door program, associations contribute one dollar per residence per year to support CLAC's valuable work.
 The money pays for our consumer advocate, printing, postage, and other incidentals needed for CLAC's operations.

-Recommendation: Boards of directors should build into their their budgets an annual donation to CLAC.
+Recommendation: Boards of directors should build into their budgets an annual donation to CLAC.
 To make a donation, see Support CAI-CLAC or CLAC's Pledge Form.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.